Debian 7 (Wheezy) will have multiple architecture

 The project Debian has as a slogan: "The Universal Operating System" but in reality it is not so when it comes to packages.
 I want to share with you this news that will surely make more than one happy.

-In the Annual Debian Conference corresponding to this year (DebConf11) was discussed about Multiple Architecture Support (Multiarch Support) which will be available in debian wheezy for 2013.
+In Annual Debian Conference corresponding to this year (DebConf11) was discussed about Multiple Architecture Support (Multiarch Support) which will be available in debian wheezy for 2013.
 What is Multiple Architecture?

 Well basically the technology multi-arch gives us the ability to use 32 or 64 Bit Software at the same time, on the same computer.